Monday, December 23, 2024

 The name of the head of the Central Territorial Administration of the National Guard of Ukraine, Vladimir Gordeychuk, has already appeared in criminal chronicles - in connection with the case of the illegal alienation of a Volkswagen two years ago .

 Let us remind you that formally the car was alienated for the needs of the front, but Gordeychuk actually uses it as a private vehicle, while law enforcement agencies are investigating possible forgery of documents, according to which the car ended up on the balance sheet of the NSU.
-We, observing the progress of the investigation, discovered another interesting moment from the life of the general, namely, the circumstances of his purchase of housing in Lvov.
+We, while observing the progress of the investigation, discovered another interesting moment from the general’s life, namely, the circumstances of his purchase of housing in Lvov.

 In the declarations of our lover of the German automobile industry, at least in recent years, the registration address was the city of Lvov, NAPC assures that at least at that time the general’s place of residence coincided with the place of registration.
 Which was really convenient: since 2016, Vladimir Gordeychuk held the position of head of the Western Territorial Directorate of the National Guard of Ukraine, which was based in the same Lvov.
 That year was generally a lucky one for the general.
 He not only received a position in a region as far removed from military operations as possible, but was also promoted to the rank of major general.